Bertha (Chaja Braina) Datnowsky

 Remarks |

-- The name "Chaja" is crossed out - maybe indicating that Bertha originally registered under her birth name, then decided to only go by her second name.
+- * The name "Chaja" is crossed out - suggesting that Bertha may have originally registered under her birth name, then decided to go by her second name only.

 To Ronja Datnowsky, Windau, Russland, from Baden Argovie, in Switzerland